Semi-local string comparison: algorithmic techniques and applications

-The threshold approximate matching problem was introduced by \defref{def-tmatch} in \secref{s-amatch}.
-The problem assumes an alignment score with arbitrary weights.
-In the context of threshold approximate matching, a substring of text $t$ is called a \emph{matching substring}, if it has alignment score at least $h$ against pattern $p$ (alternatively, edit distance at most $k$), where $h$ (respectively, $k$) is a fixed threshold.
+The edit distance matching problem was introduced in \secref{s-amatch} (\defref{def-edmatch}).
+In the context of edit distance matching, a substring of text $t$ will be called a \emph{matching substring}, if it has alignment score at least $h$ against pattern $p$ (alternatively, edit distance at most $k$), where $h$ (respectively, $k$) is a fixed threshold.

 Approximate pattern matching on compressed text has been studied by K\"arkk\"ainen et al.\ \cite{Karkkainen+:03}.
-For a GC-text of length $\bar m$, an uncompressed pattern of length $n$, and an edit distance threshold $k$, the (suitably generalised) algorithm of \cite{Karkkainen+:03} solves the threshold approximate matching problem in time $O(m \bar n k^2 + \mathit{output})$.
+For a GC-text of length $\bar n$, an uncompressed pattern of length $m$, and an edit distance threshold $k > 0$, the (suitably generalised) algorithm of \cite{Karkkainen+:03} solves the edit distance matching problem in time $O(m \bar n k^2 + \mathit{output})$.
 In the special case of LZ78 or LZW compression, the running time is reduced to $O(m \bar n k + \mathit{output})$.
-Bille et al.\ \cite{Bille+} gave an efficient general scheme for adapting an arbitrary threshold approximate matching algorithm to work on a GC-text.
-In particular, when the algorithms by Landau and Vishkin \cite{Landau_Vishkin:89} and by Cole and Hariharan \cite{Cole_Hariharan:02} are each plugged into their scheme, the resulting algorithm runs in time $O\bigpa{\bar n(\min(mk, k^4+m) + \log_2 n) + \mathit{output}} = O\bigpa{\bar n \cdot \min(mk, k^4+m) + \bar n^2) + \mathit{output}}$.
-In the special case of LZ78 or LZW compression, Bille et al.\ \cite{Bille+:09} show that the running time can be improved to $O\pa{\bar n \cdot \min(mk, k^4+m) + \mathit{output}}$.
+Bille et al.\ \cite{Bille+:11} gave an efficient general scheme for adapting an arbitrary edit distance matching algorithm to work on a GC-text.
+The running time of the resulting algorithms is parameterised by the text's plain length $n$; note that $\log n \leq \bar n$.
+In particular, when the algorithms by Landau and Vishkin \cite{Landau_Vishkin:89} and by Cole and Hariharan \cite{Cole_Hariharan:02} are each plugged into this scheme, the resulting algorithm runs respectively in time